BetterDiscord/Installer/CONTRIBUTING.md

-# Contributing to BetterDiscord's Installer
+# Contributing to Powercord's Installer

 Thanks for taking the time to contribute!